Utah's Online School Library Activities

 Over the years, the Liberty Bell became a symbol of freedom to people supporting the abolition of slavery, to women seeking voting rights, and to people championing the basic rights of all individuals.

 Utah's Online School Library has numerous resources to aid students in their study of the Liberty Bell.
-Using Gale's Kids' InfoBits, EBSCO's Explora Elementary and Middle Schools, and World Book Online Encyclopedia, younger students can find images, magazine articles, and encyclopedia information about the Liberty Bell.
-Secondary students will find Gale's Research in Context Grades 6-8 a helpful resource as well as Gale's InfoTrac Student Edition.
-In InfoTrac, have students do an initial search for "liberty bell" and then choose Content Type from the menu on the right to further narrow their search.
+Using Gale in Context Elementary and World Book Online Encyclopedia, younger students can find images, magazine articles, and encyclopedia information about the Liberty Bell.
+Secondary students will find Gale in Context Middle School and High School a helpful resource as well as.

 Social Studies - 2nd Grade